Possible professional paths for those with a Ph.D. in Counselor Education and Supervision include:

 - Advocating to improve the lives of marginalized individuals and families

 - Leading meaningful change within their communities and the counseling profession

 - Conducting research through a humanistic lens

-Enhance your knowledge through hands-on experience, honing your skills guiding counselors-in-training as they learn counseling skills, develop their professional identities, sharpen their ethical decision-making, and learn how to serve diverse clients and the community.
+Enhance your skills and knowledge to better support the development of master’s-level counseling practitioners.
+Through hands-on experience guided by expert faculty, you will be prepared to work with counselors-in-training as they gain counseling skills, integrate their “self” as therapists, develop their professional identity as counselors, sharpen their ethical decision-making, and understand how to serve diverse clients and the community.

 Graduates will be prepared to hold full-time faculty positions within counseling programs while maintaining advanced knowledge of skills in teaching, clinical supervision, research, advocacy, and leadership.